Java Wildcard – Types of Wildcard in Java

 Get Job-ready: Java Course with 45+ Real-time Projects! - Learn Java

-Wildcard in Java:
+Wildcard in Java

-Basically in Java question marks are known as Wildcards which we can use in generic programming.
+Basically, in Java, question marks are known as Wildcards, which we can use in generic programming.
 Wildcards are used to represent the unknown type.
-We can use java wildcards in a type of parameter, local variable, or field and also as a return type.
+We can use Java wildcards in a type of parameter, local variable, or field, and also as a return type.

-The java generic types are not compatible with one another, this is one of the differences between them and arrays.
+The Java generic types are not compatible with one another; this is one of the differences between them and arrays.
 This incompatibility is removed by using the wildcard(?) as an actual parameter.

 There are two types of parameters that a programmer can pass to a method in the form of in and out parameters, they are as follows:

 The out variable is a variable that calculates and updates the data provided by the in variable.
-Let us consider the same method, path(source, destination), in this method the destination variable acts as the out variable, as it calculates the destination path with the help of the data provided by the source variable, and updates it.
+Let us consider the same method, path(source, destination).
+In this method, the destination variable acts as the out variable, as it calculates the destination path with the help of the data provided by the source variable and updates it.

-Types of Wildcard in Java
+Types of Wildcards in Java

 1. Upper Bounded Wildcards